Egg Carton Trick

 The Right Pen!

 Always looking for that pen?
 Keep all of your classroom pens organized.
-"With all the activity in our classroom, I became frustrated with finding 'the right pen.'
+"With all the activity in my classroom, I became frustrated with finding 'the right pen.'
 I use whiteboard pens, Vis-a-Vis, marker pens, etc. So to keep track of what pen is used on which surface, I keep a supply of sticky-back velcro squares on hand and use them to post the proper pen in the proper place - on a portable whiteboard, near my journal chart, etc. It has saved me many headaches!
 I also use sticky-back hooks to hang charts anywhere there's space!"

 Storing Magic Markers